Assault Attorney San Antonio

 - Third-Degree Felony: 2 to 10 years in prison and up to $10,000 in fines

 With so much at stake, you cannot afford to simply hope for the best.
-As your San Antonio assault defense attorney, Derek Emmons can stand up in your defense and utilize his extensive litigation skills to help you fight for the most favorable case outcome in your case.
+As your San Antonio assault attorney, Derek Emmons can stand up in your defense and utilize his extensive litigation skills to help you work towards the most favorable outcome for your case.

 Contact us online or by phone at (210) 702-3054 now for a free consultation and case evaluation with San Antonio assault attorney Derek W. Emmons.